wreme44/Discrete-Math-A.i.-Tutor_App/README.md

 This web app:

 **DiscreteMentor is an AI-powered tutor designed to assist students in understanding and solving discrete mathematics problems.
+The app combines interactivity, accessibility, and advanced validation capabilities to provide a comprehensive learning experience.
 The main features of the application include:**

-**Interactive Lessons: Users can access lessons on discrete math topics and follow along with step-by-step explanations.**
+**Interactive Lessons:** *Users can access lessons on discrete math topics and follow along with step-by-step explanations.*

-**AI Tutor Assistance: Users can input problems in LaTeX, image format, or using a digital pen, and the AI tutor provides guidance or feedback.**
+**Flexible Input Options:** *Users can input solutions in various formats, including LaTeX, image uploads, or digital pen drawings, making the app accessible to diverse problem-solving preferences.*

+**Image Upload for Solutions:** *This feature allows users to upload images containing their solutions—such as handwritten math problems, diagrams, or graphs—which are processed and validated by the GPT API.
+It enhances accessibility and provides flexibility for solving problems in different formats.*

+**AI Tutor Assistance:** *The AI tutor provides guidance and feedback, ensuring users stay on topic and focus on discrete math concepts.*

-**Validation of Solutions: The AI Tutor Agent validates solutions and provides hints or corrections where necessary, ensuring users stay on topic and focus on discrete math.**
+**Solutions Validation:** *The AI Tutor Agent validates solutions and provides hints or corrections where needed, ensuring users stay on topic and focus on discrete math.*

+**Gamification:** *Mini math games are included to make learning more engaging and reinforce discrete math concepts through practice in a fun, interactive way.*

-**User Interface: The web app includes a 3-column layout for lessons, user input, and AI tutor interaction, built using React with Vite and Tailwind CSS**
+**User Interface:** *The app's responsive design features a 3-column layout for lessons, input, and AI interaction, built with React, Vite, and Tailwind CSS.*

 ## Features

 - [X] **Access to a variety of discrete math lessons and problems**
 - [X] **Ability to input problems via LaTeX, image upload, or digital pen input**
+- [X] **Image Upload Capability: Users can upload images as potential solutions, which are validated by the GPT API**
 - [X] **Interactive chat interface for AI tutor responses and guidance**
 - [X] **Solution validation and error checking by the Math Validator Agent**
+- [X] **Gamification with mini math games for practice and engagement**
-- [X] **Skill tracking to monitor user progress and suggest relevant problems**
+- [X] **Skill tracking to monitor user progress**
 - [X] **Responsive UI using a 3-column layout: lesson instructions, input area, and AI tutor response**
 - [X] **Real-time API integration with OpenAI for advanced natural language processing and feedback**

 ## Tech Stack

+**Frontend**:
-**Frontend**: React, Tailwind CSS
+- React, Tailwind CSS, Vite
+- LaTeX Rendering: rehype-katex with custom processing functions for accurate LaTeX parsing and rendering
+- Image Upload Interface: Allows users to upload images for solution validation

+**Backend**:
-**Backend**: Node.js, Express.js, Axios
+- Node.js, Express.js, Axios
+- Image Processing Integration: Sends uploaded and digitally drawn images to GPT API for validation

-**API**: OpenAI ChatGPT API, Supabase API,
+**API**: OpenAI ChatGPT API, Supabase API

-**Other**: Skill database, LaTeX parser for problem input
+**Other**:
+- Virtual Math Keyboard (MathLive): Enables interactive input of math symbols and equations
+- Digital Drawing Tool (Excalidraw): Allows graphical and handwritten input for math solutions, supporting mouse and pen devices
+- Skill Tracking Database: Tracks and displays user progress on completed lessons and exercises

 ## Video Walkthrough